daniel04best/Cyclistic-Case-Study/README.md

 **Prepare Phase**

+**Data Location and Source:**
-Data Location and Source: I used Cyclistic’s historical tripo data to analyse and identify trends.
+I used Cyclistic’s **historical trip data** to analyse and identify trends.
 The data is publicy available.
 The data is organized in 12 monthly CSV files covering historical trip data.
-Integrity: The data is first-party data collected directly by Cyclistic ensuring reliability and accuracy for identifying patterns.
+**Integrity:** The data is first-party data collected directly by Cyclistic ensuring reliability and accuracy for identifying patterns.
 It covers a full calendar year, allowing to analyse seasonality and includes start/end times, station names and bike types.
 Privacy: All riders’ PII (personally identifiable information) has been removed, such as connections to credit card numbers.
 Due to this anonymity restriction, I cannot track if a casual rider is the same person taking multiple trips or different people.

-I downloaded the 12 zip files containing data from each month of the year 2024 through the Divvy Trip Data website.
+I downloaded the **12 zip files** containing data from each month of the year 2024 through the Divvy Trip Data website (Data: [Divvy Tripdata (S3 Index)]({{ site.data_sources.divvy_link }})).
 I created a folder on my computer named Cyclicstic_Project.
-Inside I created 01_Raw_Data and 02_Cleaned_Data so I could have an original copy of the raw data and use the second to edit and clean the data.
+Inside I created 01_Raw_Data and 02_Cleaned_Data so I could have an **original copy of the raw data** and use the second to edit and clean the data.

-Process Phase
+**Process Phase**

 For this phase of the project I chose different tools for different tasks.
 Because Excel has a limited number of rows that it can process, I chose to use SQL through the BigQuery interface to clean the data.
-I merged all 12 monthly CSV files into a single table using a Google Cloud Storage bucket and creating a table on BigQuery with that bucket.
+I merged all 12 monthly CSV files into a single table using a **Google Cloud Storage bucket** and creating a table on BigQuery with that bucket.

 Two new columns required for analysis were created:
 - ride_length_m: Calculated by finding the time difference between ended_at and started_at in minutes (using TIMESTAMP_DIFF).
 - day_of_week: Extracted the day of the week from the started_at column (using EXTRACT(DAYOFWEEK FROM...)).
+-
+**Filtering:**
-Filtering: The dataset was filtered to remove outliers and null values:
+The dataset was filtered to remove outliers and null values:
 - Removed Nulls: Excluded rows where start_station_name or end_station_name were missing (IS NOT NULL).
 - Removed Outliers: Filtered out rides with a duration less than 1 minute (likely false starts or docking errors) and rides over 24 hours (1440 minutes).
-This cleaning process ensured the integrity of the data by creating a final table only with rows that met the necessary criteria (no nulls and valid duration).
+This cleaning process ensured the integrity of the data by creating a final table only with rows that met the **necessary criteria** (no nulls and valid duration).

 **Analyze Phase:**